Zone-organization/Nuclear-Engine/FEATURES.md

   - Render System and Render pipeline can be extended easily through simply inheriting from base class.
   - Material are auto-created and auto-configured for each pipeline without user intervention.

+- __Physics__ Note: It is working but needs ECS integration.
+  - Using PhysX4.
+  - Supports Collider & RigidBody.